-1. Logistics: Take stress out of the occasion.
-Exams are stressful enough trying to remember material, assess questions, and commit to the correct answer.
+1. Logistics: Remove external stress.
+The NAPLEX is stressful enough trying to remember material, assess questions, and commit to the right answer.
 Take any logistic issues out of the equation!
 Some examples of this include:

-A. Knowing where the testing center is.
+A. Knowing exactly where the testing center is.
 Sounds easy enough right?
 What if you have never been there before (which many students when they sign up to take the test are in a different city than normal)?
 I recommend laying "eyes" on the testing center the day before to eliminate any day of exam stress about knowing where to go.
 At a minimum get there on the day of the exam very early in case of accident on road, flat tire, etc. Remember this is your career so prepare accordingly.

-B. Get a good night of sleep.
+B. Get a great night of sleep.
 Remember from last week's column...you can't cram.
 Get plenty of rest the night before.
-Recently when I retook my BCPS exam I got plenty of sleep the night before and ate breakfast at my favorite restaurant just a few hours before the exam.
+The last time I took my BCPS recertification exam, I got plenty of sleep the night before and ate breakfast at my favorite restaurant just a few hours before the exam.
 It calmed me tremendously before I successfully passed the test.

-C. Make sure your ID and ATT match.
+C. Make sure your ID and Authorization to Test (ATT) match.
 There is a good explanation of what works and what does not work in the application bulletin (see last week's column for link to candidate's guide).
-Yes...testing centers do turn students away who's ATT doesn't match the ID in the prescribed manner by NABP (have had it happen to multiple students over my tenure).
+Yes...testing centers do turn students away whose ATT doesn't match the ID in the prescribed manner by NABP (have had it happen to multiple students over my tenure as a faculty member).

 2. Study what you don't know.
-My students love to study areas and medications they are familiar with like diabetes (metformin), hypertension (lisinopril), etc. Why?
-First it makes them feel good.
-Second, because most of them work in a community setting and they know the drugs well because of repetition in seeing them over and over.
-What are your weak areas?
-Oncology?
-Psych pharmacotherapy?
+Students love to study areas and medications they are familiar with like diabetes (metformin), hypertension (ACE-inhibitors), etc. Why?
+It makes you feel good.
+Second, because most work in a community setting, they know the drugs well because of repetition in seeing them over and over.
+What are your areas that need improvement?
+Storage/Administration?
 HIV?
+Calculations?
 Spend some time longitudinally focusing on those areas that are weak spots.
 Make flash cards and spend a few minutes daily studying those troublesome areas over time as opposed to one time before the exam.
-Before you know it your weakness will become your strength.
+Before you know it...your weakness will become your strength.

 3. Take a practice test.
 I had stated in the previous post from last week to practice questions often.
 This is the next step...The NAPLEX can go as long as 6 hours if you take the whole time allotted.
 When was the last time you took a test that long?
-Probably never or not in a long time.
-There are a number of practice tests available including creating one on AccessPharmacy with the resources previously mentioned.
-It is important to simulate the exam.
+Probably never or not in a long, long time.

 This is also why I believe attending a live review is very helpful.
-It forces you to pay attention for hours on end to help prepare you to be mentally ready for a long exam.
+It forces you to pay attention for a full day to help prepare you to be mentally ready for a long exam.
 In our live reviews that we give across the country, students struggle to focus especially on the first day of the review.
 However by days 2 and 3, they are locked in and able to focus for longer.

-4. Minimize/Avoid social media for a few weeks prior to exam.
+4. Minimize/Avoid social media prior to exam.
 I love social media as an educational tool (Feel free to follow me on Twitter: @blandman19).
-However... it is really hard to focus for a 6-hour examination.
+However... it is really hard to focus during a 6-hour examination at baseline.
 Additionally, attention span is really difficult to maintain when you are used to quick bits of information over and over again similar to what many social media platforms offer.
-I would substitute studying (of course) and reading instead to train yourself to concentrate so you can do well on what will be case based questions requiring sometimes complex assessments on the exam.
-Therefore I recommend taking a brief hiatus from social media in order to help you maximize attention span and the ability to concentrate for long periods of time.
+I would substitute studying (of course) and reading instead of "doom scrolling" to train yourself to concentrate so you can do well on what will be many case-based questions requiring often complex assessments on the exam.
+Therefore, I recommend taking a brief hiatus (2-3 weeks) from social media in order to help you maximize attention span and enhance your ability to concentrate for long periods of time.
 Missing one word or one detail (e.g. allergy, lab, etc.) in a case-based question can be the difference in choosing the right answer!